Dynamical Variational Autoencoders: A Comprehensive Review: Stochastic Recurrent Neural Networks

-The Stochastic Recurrent Neural Network model (SRNN) has been proposed in \citep{fraccaro2016sequential}.
-According to the authors, the objective is to ``glue (or stack) a deterministic recurrent neural network and a state space model together to form a stochastic and sequential neural generative model.''
+The SRNN model was proposed by \citet{fraccaro2016sequential}, with an objective to ``glue (or stack) a deterministic recurrent neural network and a state space model together to form a stochastic and sequential neural generative model.''

-\textbf{Notation remark}: In \citep{fraccaro2016sequential}, $\myh[t]$ is denoted $\mathbf{d}_{t}$, and the model is presented in driven mode, i.e., with an external input $\myu[t]$, which is here replaced with $\myx[t-1]$ (i.e., predictive mode) for a better comparison with VRNN and STORN.
+\textbf{Notation remark}: In \citeauthor{fraccaro2016sequential}'s \citeyearpar{fraccaro2016sequential} paper, $\myh[t]$ is denoted as $\mathbf{d}_{t}$, and the model is presented in the driven mode.
+We replace the external input $\myu[t]$ with $\myx[t-1]$ (i.e., predictive mode) for a better comparison with VRNN and STORN.